ameet01/star-wars-blaster/README.md

 # Star Wars Shooter

-Star Wars Shooter mixes the fluid physics and visuals of asteroids with relatable audio/visuals from the Star Wars universe.
+Star Wars Shooter mixes the fluid physics and visuals of asteroids with the well-known audio/visuals from the Star Wars universe.
+The goal of the project is to provide a smooth and immersive star wars experience over the browser using just vanilla javascript and canvas.

 ## MVP Features: